 Democrats need working-class support

 Most migrants arrive in the south of Italy, which is the poorer half.
-Its incomes are below the EU average.
+Incomes are below the EU average.
 Unemployment is more than double the rate in the north.
 The region is more agricultural, less industrialized and less urbanized.
-Add an influx of about a thousand asylum seekers per week and it becomes fertile ground for populists: the Five Star Movement on the left, which got most of its 15 percent support in the last election in the south, and Meloni’s Brothers of Italy on the right, who are polling at 28 to 31 percent.
+Add an influx of one thousand asylum seekers per week and it becomes fertile ground for populists: the Five Star Movement on the left, which got most of its 15 percent support in the last election in the south, and Meloni’s Brothers of Italy on the right, who are polling at 28 to 31 percent nationally.

 If the Democrats are to return to power, they must win back at least some working and welfare-dependent voters in the south.

 They have the policies for it: cutting taxes for the lowest incomes, investing in child and health care, raising the minimum wage, raising salaries for teachers and nurses, protecting social security.